archerash/nrun-init/README.md

 ps aux | grep re
 ```

 If PID 1 is `re` you are successfuly running `re` init system on your machine.
-To reboot use `re-reboot` and to shutdown run `re-poweroff`.
+To reboot use `rectl reboot` and to shutdown run `rectl poweroff`.
 If you didnt install these utils for some weird reason you can use `kill -s SIGINT 1` to reboot and `kill -s SIGTERM 1` to shutdown.

 ## How does Re work?